Bachelor Party Planning Tips

-Does the groom like a particular sport?
+1. Sports Theme: Does the groom like a particular sport?
 If so, you can center the bachelor party around a game/sport (baseball, football, basketball, hockey) or incorporate it into a day, weekend or evening event.
-Plan to buy the tickets at least a month ahead of time; you may be able to get group rates depending on the group size.
+Or maybe plan a tailgate bachelor party.
+Secure your tickets at least a month ahead of time and, depending on the event and group size, you may be able to get group rates.

-Nothing screams bachelor party louder than a group of guys parading from bar to bar getting progressively drunker.
+3. Bar-hopping: Nothing screams bachelor party louder than a group of guys parading from bar to bar getting progressively drunker.
 It's a classic that can be folded into a medley of activities or the focus of the evening.
-Consider hiring a limo with designated driver.
+Consider hiring a limo, van or bus to shuttle the group from place to place and back to their homes or hotels at the end of the evening.
 The benefits far outweigh the costs and everyone should be able to pitch in.

-Often the groom's father, father-in-law, and others may want to join for part of the day.
-In this case, it makes sense to incorporate a dinner or other all-ages into the party.
+6. Multiple Events: Often the groom's father, father-in-law, and others may want to join for part of the festivities.
+In this case, it makes sense to incorporate a dinner or other all-ages activity into the party.
 I've heard of a bachelor party that involved paint ball during the day with the groomsmen and dads, a fancy dinner in the evening, then groomsmen only hitting the town for the pre-nuptial bar-hopping ritual.

-Because there will be a range of salaries among the attendees, you might consider coming up with 3 good bachelor party options and putting it to a vote.
+7. Budgets Vary: Because attendees may have a range of budgets, you might consider coming up with 3 good bachelor party options and putting it to a vote.
 Take into consideration what the groom wants, what the others vote for, then choose the option that best suits the greatest number of people.
 Likely the groom helped hand-select the invitation list and the more who can attend, the better for him and everyone else.